edwardkarak/craigslist-repost/README.md

     postal: 11201
 ```

-**What each field means:**
+**Field descriptions:**
-- `email`: Your email address (used for contact information)
+- `email`: Your contact email
-- `city_url`: Your local Craigslist city (e.g., "https://newyork.craigslist.org" for NYC)
+- `city_url`: Your local Craigslist city URL
-- `posts`: List of your posts to repost
+- `posts`: List of posts to repost
-  - `id`: The post ID from your Craigslist listing URL
+  - `id`: Post ID from your listing URL
-  - `category`: The category your post is in (see categories list below)
+  - `category`: Post category (see list below)
-  - `area`: Your local area/borough (see areas list below)
+  - `area`: Local area/borough (see list below)
-  - `title_slug`: The title slug seen in your post URL.
-Will be explained below.
+  - `title_slug`: Title slug from your post URL
   - `postal`: Your ZIP code

-### Step 2: Find Your Post Information
+## Finding Post Information

-**To find your post ID and title slug:**
+**To get your post ID and title slug:**
 1. Go to your Craigslist listing
 2. Look at the URL: `https://newyork.craigslist.org/brk/sys/d/macbook-air-2020/1234567890.html`
 3. The number at the end (1234567890) is your post ID
-4. The string after the d and before the ID (macbook-air-2020) is the title slug.
+4. The text after `/d/` and before the ID (macbook-air-2020) is the title slug

-Craigslist uses the title slug + the ID to uniquely identify your post.
-It needs both.
+Both the title slug and ID are required to identify your post.

-**Available Categories:**
-- antiques
-- appliances
-- arts & crafts
-- auto parts
-- baby & kid stuff
-- bicycles
-- books & magazines
-- business/commercial
-- cars & trucks
-- cell phones
-- clothing & accessories
-- collectibles
-- computer parts
-- computers
-- electronics
-- farm & garden
-- free stuff
-- furniture
-- garage & moving sales
-- general for sale
-- health and beauty
-- heavy equipment
-- household items
-- jewelry
-- materials
-- motorcycle parts
-- motorcycles/scooters
-- musical instruments
-- photo/video
-- rvs
-- sporting goods
-- tickets
-- tools
-- toys & games
-- trailers
-- video gaming
-- wanted

-**Available Areas (for NYC):**
-- manhattan
-- brooklyn
-- queens
-- bronx
-- staten island
-- new jersey
-- long island
-- westchester
-- fairfield co, CT
+**Categories:**
+antiques, appliances, arts & crafts, auto parts, baby & kid stuff, bicycles, books & magazines, business/commercial, cars & trucks, cell phones, clothing & accessories, collectibles, computer parts, computers, electronics, farm & garden, free stuff, furniture, garage & moving sales, general for sale, health and beauty, heavy equipment, household items, jewelry, materials, motorcycle parts, motorcycles/scooters, musical instruments, photo/video, rvs, sporting goods, tickets, tools, toys & games, trailers, video gaming, wanted

+**NYC Areas:**
+manhattan; brooklyn, queens, bronx, staten island, new jersey, long island, westchester, fairfield co (Connecticut)

-## How to Use
+## Usage

-### Step 1
-#### Option 1: Automated Scheduling (Recommended)
+### Option 1: Automated Scheduling (Recommended)
-Set up automated scheduling by following the steps in "Automated Scheduling (macOS)" section below.
-Now, you can repost the same ads, for example, daily at 7AM, keeping your posts at the top.
-The script will run automatically at regular intervals.
-Also a song by SQWOZ BAB (called Ой) will play to let you know you need to log in.
-I have it play to the end so you can listen to it.
-If you want to keep it short, replace "SQWOZ_BAB.opus" with "short.wav" in the `repost.py` file.
+Set up automated scheduling using the "Automated Scheduling" section below.
+The script will run automatically at regular intervals (e.g., daily at 7AM) to keep your posts at the top.

-#### Option 2: Manual Execution
+### Option 2: Manual Execution
-If you want to run the script manually:
+Run the script manually:

-1. Open your terminal/command prompt, navigate to the folder with the tool, and run:
+1. Open terminal/command prompt
+2. Navigate to the tool folder
+3. Run:
 ```bash
 python repost.py
 ```
-(on macOS, run python3 instead of python)

-### Step 2: Log In to Craigslist
+(Use `python3` on macOS)

+## Login Process
 When the tool starts:
-1. A Chrome browser window will open
+1. Chrome browser opens automatically
-2. You'll be taken to the Craigslist login page
+2. Navigate to Craigslist login page
-3. Manually log in to your Craigslist account
+3. Log in to your account manually
-4. If there's a CAPTCHA, solve it manually
+4. Solve any CAPTCHA if prompted
-5. Wait for the tool to detect your successful login
+5. Wait for the tool to detect successful login

-### Step 3: Let It Work
+## What Happens Next
-The tool will automatically:
+The tool automatically:
-1. Find each of your posts using the IDs you provided
+1. Finds each post using your provided IDs
-2. Extract all the content (title, price, description, images)
+2. Extracts all content (title, price, description, images)
-3. Delete the old post
+3. Deletes the old post
-4. Create a new post with the same content
+4. Creates a new post with identical content
-5. Move to the next post
+5. Moves to the next post

-**Important:** Don't close the browser window or interfere with the process while it's running.
+**Important:** Don't close the browser or interfere while running.

 ## Automated Scheduling (macOS)

-You can set up automatic reposting using macOS Calendar and Automator to run the script at regular intervals.
+Set up automatic reposting using macOS Calendar and Automator.

-### Step 1: Create an Automator Script
+### Create Automator Script

-1. Open **Automator** (found in Applications > Utilities)
+1. Open **Automator** (Applications > Utilities)
-2. Choose **"New Document"** and select **"Application"**
+2. Choose **"New Document"** → **"Application"**
-3. In the search bar, type **"Run Shell Script"** and drag it to the workflow area
+3. Search for **"Run Shell Script"** and drag it to workflow
-4. Set the shell to **"/bin/bash"**
+4. Set shell to **"/bin/bash"**
-5. Paste the following code into the script area:
+5. Paste this code:

 ```bash
 #!/bin/bash